jose-elias-alvarez/null-ls.nvim/README.md

 have an up-to-date version of the plugin by clearing that cache with:
 `make clean`.

-All tests expect the latest Neovim master.
+All tests expect to run on the latest release version of Neovim and are not guaranteed to work on versions built from `HEAD`.

 ## Alternatives